chemarinconez/100DaysOfJavaScript/README.md

 ### Day 11

-Learning about the this weyword, how dynamic this variable is and the different values it can take.
-I also  learned about the 'this' keyword, the values it can take depending on where is called from, how can we use it throughout the different sort od functions, and more.
+Learning about the this keyword, how dynamic this variable is and the different values it can take.
+I also  learned about the values that the 'this' keyword can take depending on where is called from, how can we use it throughout the different sort od functions, and more.

 ### Day 10